Carolyn Gage

 Back in Bertha’s hometown, however, the reception was decidedly different.
 In 1881, she wrote this in a letter to a fellow artist back in Paris: “My studies, and Jeanna’s portrait simply have no luck here, they look at them dumbfounded, and there is no one that comprehends one whit of my painting.”
 A year later, she wrote, “I despise the Danes with their philistinism, which pervades all their manners and tastes.
 Would you believe they found Jeanna’s portrait to be “flighty and wild”, this means to say as much as in Swedish “rusket” [unruly] and for the sole reason that she is not sitting neatly combed in a chair with her hands tidily in her lap, as in all their other portraits.”

 And so it was, four years later, Berthe would set out to make a second portrait of her beloved—one that would silence the critics.
 By then, the women had left their student days behind.
-Jeanna was back in Munich, supporting a mother and sister, where she had founded a school for women artists, and Berthe had returned to Copenhagen.
+Jeanna was back in Munich, opening a school for women artists and supporting her mother and sister.
+Berthe had returned to Copenhagen.
 In 1885, seeking medical treatment for rheumatism and anemia, Berthe was temporarily in Dresden, and Jeanna came to take care of her.
 It was during this time that Berthe painted the Portrait of Jeanna Bauck.

 Picture